freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 After logging in, you can add new user accounts for the Journalists at your organization who will be checking the system for submissions.
-Make sure the Journalist is physically in the same room as you when you do this, as they will have to be present to enable *Two-Factor Authentication*.
-SecureDrop supports the use of either a smartphone authenticator app or a Yubikey for *Two-Factor Authentication*.
+Make sure the Journalist is physically in the same room as you when you do this, as they will have to be present to enable two-factor authentication.
+SecureDrop supports the use of either a smartphone authenticator app or a Yubikey for two-factor authentication.
 If an app is to be used, the Journalist should install it before proceeding with the account setup.